rcfgroup/headfake/docs/tutorials/tutorial2.md

 ### Analysis
+In this tutorial we were able to adjust the field parameters in the YAML file to change the data generated, we also added one of the in-built dependent fields to generate gender appropriate first names and risk-based deceased status.
-In this tutorial we showed how adaptable HEADFAKE can be for generating data by changing the YAML file.
-We were able to change the arguments to set up fields and add new fields.
-We also showed how transformers can be used to pre- and post-process generated field values.
+We also showed how powerful transformers can be to pre- and post-process the generated field values.

 In the final tutorial we will take a look at how conditional fields can be used to create a chain of fields dependent on each other.